 Now our trekking group was happily seated on the wooden floor inside a hut this hill tribe family called “home”.
+Thanks to the various outdoor product reviews we had read before coming to this trip, we were ready for any form of uncertainties which came our way.
 There were 7 of us, all solo travelers who were interested in going off the beaten path to discover life in Northern Thailand.
 We had just met a few days ago in a town called Pai, but had already formed friendships that we knew were going to last well beyond this 2 day trek.

 The father turned to Korn and said something, gesturing at the pan of worms.
 Our appetizer was ready.
 Once fried, the worms looked completely different.
 Their slimy puss filled bodies had been dried to crisps, left with nothing but the deep fried shells.
 The boy stuck two hands out in front of him.
 We all watched him with intrigue.
 He didn’t hesitate, putting the crispy worms straight into his mouth and crunching on them with great pleasure.
 A smile was now plastered all over his face.
 It was clear that this truly was a delicacy, one he hasn’t had in a while.

 “Go on”, said Korn.
 “Try”, passing the pan around the circle for each one of us to try.